release-engineering/cdn-definitions/docs/userguide.rst

       # my path falls under a /rhui/ alias,
       # so now do something special

-The library will use its own bundled data.
+The library will use data from the first existing of the following sources:

+- A JSON file pointed at by the ``CDN_DEFINITIONS_PATH`` environment variable.
+- The file bundled with the library on PyPI.
+- ``/usr/share/cdn-definitions/data.json``.

 To ensure the most up-to-date definitions, upgrade the package from PyPI.

 Python reference